gvwilson/thirdbit/_posts/2010/2010-06-12-the-cowichan-problems.md

 <ul>
 <li>Each toy should require no more than an hour to write and test in a well-supported sequential language.
 We feel that making individual problems more complicated will only discourage uptake.</li>
 <li>Correctness must be easy to verify.
 Toys whose output is easily visualized are therefore preferred, as are toys whose results are insensitive to floating-point effects.</li>
-<li>Speedup must similarly be easy to measure&mdash;while machine performance is not our focus, we are generally uninterested in parallel implementations that are slower than the sequential originals.</li>
+<li>Speedup must similarly be easy to measure–while machine performance is not our focus, we are generally uninterested in parallel implementations that are slower than the sequential originals.</li>
 <li>At least some toys should not be "infinitely scalable".
 Many real-world applications are not, and this suite should reflect such limitations.</li>
 <li>At least some toys should require I/O, since this important aspect of real-world programming is often neglected by PPS designers.</li>
 <li>There should be some overlap in the toys' implementations, so that implementors can demonstrate how well their chosen systems take advantage of opportunities for code re-use.</li>
-<li>Together, the toys in the suite must exercise the parallel clich&eacute;s discussed in the appendices.
+<li>Together, the toys in the suite must exercise the parallel clichés discussed in the appendices.
 In particular,</li>
 <li>Toys should be specified by inputs and outputs rather than algorithmically, i.e., "sort N integers" rather than "parallelize quicksort", so that implementors can choose algorithms that are "natural" for their systems.
 Implementations that parallelize a grossly inefficient sequential algorithm should be criticized for doing so.</li>
 </ul>
 <h3>Software Engineering Issues</h3>